Sunday, September 20, 2015

 A SPECTACULAR HOMMAGE TO THE ELITES

-*Most of its traces are in the reserve.
-For a huge painting of an underclass parade that mocked the Church and the elite, please click and scroll down.
+*Most are in the reserves.
+For a huge painting of an underclass parade that mocked the Church and the elite, please click.

 But...